grantjenks/python-diskcache/docs/sf-python-2017-meetup-talk.rst

 * Use a context manager for isolation level management.
 * Pragmas tune the behavior and performance of SQLite.

-  * Default is very robust and slow.
+  * Default is robust and slow.
   * Use write-ahead-log so writers don't block readers.
   * Memory-map pages for fast lookups.